 Millions of Pakistanis including Prime Minister of Pakistan welcomed the Supreme Court’s landmark judgment of releasing Asia Bibi, a death row prisoner accused of blasphemy.

-In April last year, a crowd killed Mashal Khan, a student of Abdul Wali Khan University, Mardan, based on an allegation that he posted blasphemous content online.
-(Supplied)
+Prominent figures, who stressed the fact that blasphemy laws have been misused by some individuals, met with serious repercussions.
+In April last year, a ruthless crowd killed Mashal Khan, a student of Abdul Wali Khan University, Mardan, based on an allegation that he posted blasphemous content online.

 Time for change?

-Prominent cleric Tahir Mahmood Ashrafi believes that stakeholders should ensure that this law is not misused to bring harm to anyone.
-(Supplied)
+Tahir Mahmood Ashrafi, a prominent religious cleric and Chairman of Pakistan Ulema Council, told Al Arabiya English suggests that stakeholders should ensure that this law is not misused to bring harm to anyone.

 Persecution of minorities

-The Court has suggested amendment to these laws to include the same punishment – i.e. death penalty – for those who are proven to have falsely alleged blasphemy.
-(Supplied)
+The Islamabad High Court had also urged the parliament to make changes to blasphemy laws to prevent people from being falsely accused of the crime, which is punishable by death.
+The Court suggested amendment to these laws to include the same punishment – i.e. death penalty – for those who are proven to have falsely alleged blasphemy.